chhoumann/auralite/docs/docs/index.md

 After installation, follow these steps to get started:

 1. Open Obsidian Settings.
-2. Navigate to the OVS plugin settings.
+2. Navigate to the Auralite plugin settings.
 3. Enter your OpenAI API key in the designated field.

 ## Basic Usage